A pragmatism consistent with the contributions of neurosciences

 Why not enjoy unlimited reading of UP'?
 Subscribe from €1.90 per week.

-Well yes!
-In the midst of all the complexity, trust is a rational choice.
-To attempt the adventure of unlearning reinforced control and learning freedom of action, this film brings us proven business models.
-We have a context that imposes paradigm shifts.
+To attempt the adventure of unlearning enhanced control and learning freedom of action, this film brings us proven business models.
+We have a context that calls for paradigm shifts.
 We have neuroscientific notions that allow us to understand why trust produces more intelligence than coercive control.
 We have experienced coaches to accompany leaders on this emotionally demanding path.
 We have tools to make teams work together and invite them to take new initiatives.
 Inventing a win-win deal, which produces more value for stakeholders, is a great challenge.
 So, courage, because as the speakers at the conference "the work of the leader" during the Happy Days at Work put it, it's easier said than done.
-But it is possible, trust, it works and this "beautiful journey is well worth the detour".
+But it is possible, trust, it works and this "journey is well worth the detour".

 - ARTE documentary on happiness at workFebruary 24, 2015